 The breath is a vital part of our existence and a major source of energy.
 Eastern cultures have always understood the power of the breath and call it ‘chi’ or ‘prana’.
 The natural state of breathing is relaxed, rhythmic, flowing, and open.

 Poor breathing habits are characterised by short, shallow irregular breaths.
 Shallow breathing creates internal stress, confusion, tension and lack of energy.

-Learning how to breathe correctly during pregnancy and birth increases the flow of vibrant energy and ‘feel good’ hormones in your body.
+Learning how to breathe correctly during pregnancy and birth increases the flow of oxygen and ‘feel good’ hormones in your body.
 The importance of the breath is very rarely contemplated in the Western world.

-Unless we are made aware of our breathing, we go through life breathing unconsciously not even fully filling our lungs.
+Unless we are made aware of our breathing, we go through life breathing unconsciously not even fully filling the lungs.

 Birth breathing takes practice, because many of us have never done it this way before.
 It’s important to spend time being aware of your breathing and realising just how much air you are taking in, as well as the importance of fully breathing out.

 Research suggests that focused breathing promotes the release of hormones necessary for a far more comfortable childbirth.

 When a mother is properly prepared mentally, physically and spiritually she can give birth to her baby in a way that is calm, nurturing and empowering.

 Breathing is just one aspect of hypnobirthing birth preparation; read more about what women report experiencing during the birth of their baby.